 Change the first paragraph as follows:

-The BSS Transition Management Request frame is transmitted by an AP or an AP affiliated with an AP MLD in response to a BSS Transition Management Query frame, or autonomously.
+The BSS Transition Management Request frame is transmitted by an AP or an AP MLD through an affiliated AP in response to a BSS Transition Management Query frame, or autonomously.
 The format of the BSS Transition Management Request frame Action field is shown in Figure 9-1152 (BSS Transition Manage- ment Request frame Action field format).

 (…existing texts…)